feathers-plus/docs/source/v1/feathers-hooks-common/index.md

 - `discard` and `keep` support records which are `null`.
 - A new, more convenient signature for async functions has been introduced for `alterItems`.
 - `callingParams` and `callingParamsDefaults` utility functions added. `callingParams` should now be used rather than `makeCallingParams`.

+#### July 2018

+- `softDelete2` is a notable improvement over `softDelete`.
+It cooperates well with authentication and the `restrictToOwner` hook.
+Custom functions are supported for its probing get and removal patch calls.
+Hooks defined on these call methods will, by default,not be executed to eliminate interactions.